 COVID-19 has severely impacted the hospitality industry leaving many restaurants struggling to survive.
-However, you can help and from home. if you want to support a local restaurant or the industry as a whole.
+However, you can help and from home as well as visiting the restaurant itself. if you want to support a local restaurant or the industry as a whole.
 Here are a few simple ideas for what you can do to support your local restaurant or favourite restaurant chain during this period.

 - Leave a positive review – Leave a positive message and give them a boost!
 A few kind words can go a long way and if everyone did this then the impact would be enormous.